 Of course, money can never make up for the abuse that you have suffered, but it can provide the means to take the steps towards recovery and healing.
-A child abuse compensation claims could allow you to obtain funds for:
+A child-abuse compensation claim could allow you to obtain funds for:

 - Therapeutic resources, such as access to specialist abuse counsellors and psychologists